-Assuring the identity of incoming raw material is becoming increasingly critical across the entire industry.
-It is important that our customers know where their product is coming from.
-Major ingredients have multiple suppliers and countries of origin, so we ensure multiple sourcing locations around the world so that our customers have a year-round supply of bulk organic spices, herbs and botanicals.
+Assuring the identity of incoming raw material is becoming increasingly critical across wholesale herb suppliers.
+It is important that our customers know where our wholesale organic spices, herbs and botanicals come from.
+Major ingredients have multiple suppliers and countries of origin, so we ensure multiple sourcing locations around the world so that our customers have a year-round supply of the bulk organic spices, herbs and botanicals that we have to offer.
 We want to make sure that our suppliers provide the highest quality raw materials, so we have implemented a comprehensive supplier verification program that complies with the latest requirements of the Food Safety Modernization Act.
 Before our suppliers are approved, they must hold certification requirements (GFSI, NOP, HACCP) as well as withstand third-party audits and direct audits.
 It is our goal to provide our customers with wholesale botanicals, herbs, and spices that are consistently of high quality.
 Our supplier performance is tracked using the following metrics:

 Quality and Consistency